bavornkiet/Health-Tracking-/README.md

 - **Front-End:**
   - HTML, CSS, and JavaScript for a dynamic and responsive web interface.
+### Acknowledgements
+- Group Members and Instructors: Special thanks to the team and mentors for their guidance in this project for Software Process and Modeling.
 ### Explanation of the README Components

 1. **Project Title & Overview:**